BitskiCo/bitski-js/docs/README.md

 ### Sign Out

 If you'd like to offer the ability to sign out of your dapp, you can use the `signOut()` method.
-This will keep the user logged in on Bitski.com as well as other dapps, but will remove your cached logged in state.
+This will keep the user logged in on Bitski.com as well as other dapps, but will remove your logged in state.

 ```javascript
 bitski.signOut().then(() => {